How well do you work with developers?

 In my experience, developers are some of the most creative people I’ve ever worked with.
 They should be brought in early and often to a project, especially at the beginning.

-A good developer will not only poke holes in a proposed solution (and they should), he or she can often imagine and craft workarounds that you may never even think of.
+A good developer will not only poke holes in a proposed solution (and they should), they can often imagine and craft workarounds that you may never even think of.
 So it’s important to lay the groundwork for solid communication from the start.
 How do you do that?

 Talk To Them Regularly